 The vulnerability as documented in ISO/IEC 24772-1:2024 6.30 applies to Java.

 Arrays are a common place for off-by-one errors to manifest.
-In Java, arrays are indexed starting at zero, causing the common mistake of looping from “0” to the size of the array as in:
+In Java, arrays are indexed starting at zero, causing the common mistake of looping from 0 to the size of the array as in:

 public class arrayExample {